Uriopass/Egregoria/README.md

 The first [milestone](https://github.com/Uriopass/Egregoria/projects/1) will introduce humans into the world.
 They will have their own homes and a workplace, traveling by foot or using the road system.

-As of January 2021, this milestone is now achieved :-) I'm focusing on making more interesting interactions now, but I don't have the next milestone well defined yet.
+As of January 2021, this milestone is now achieved :-) I'm focusing on making more interesting interactions now, but I don't have the next milestone well-defined yet.

 ## Devblog